2023 Hyundai Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 Hyundai Price Tip: These days, it’s hard to find a new Hyundai at a decent discount.
 Buyers of automobiles frequently pay more than the suggested retail price.
 You can still get a great deal by comparing prices on a new Hyundai using an online shopping service.

 What exactly is Hyundai MSRP, and what is the Hyundai invoice price?
-These two figures are critical when figuring a fair profit new car offer before visiting a dealership.
+These two figures are critical when determining a fair profit new car offer before visiting a dealership.

-The MSRP, or Manufacturer’s Suggested Retail Price, for a Hyundai is the price the manufacturer recommends the dealer charge for a vehicle.
-This price is an estimate based on the model, trim package, color, options, etc. The MSRP is the sticker price you see on the car when the vehicle is first brought to market.
+For a Hyundai, the MSRP, or Manufacturer’s Suggested Retail Price, is the price the manufacturer recommends the dealer charge for a vehicle.
+This price is an estimate based on the model, trim package, color, options, etc. The MSRP is the sticker price on the car when the vehicle is first brought to market.

 Dealers purchase their inventory from the manufacturer at wholesale prices.
 The invoice price is what the dealer paid the OEM for each car.

-The invoice price is not the same as the dealer’s new car cost.
-The dealer cost of a Hyundai includes all expenses that the dealer incurs, such as the invoice price, shipping costs, storage costs, and other expenses.
+The invoice price differs from the dealer’s new car cost.
+The dealer cost of a Hyundai includes all expenses incurred, such as the invoice price, shipping costs, storage costs, and other expenses.

 This is why it is so vital in negotiations.
 It’s essential to understand the dealer pricing scale.

-This isn’t to say everyone is capable of buying a new car at or below the invoice.
+This isn’t to say everyone can buy a new car at or below the invoice.
 But knowing the numbers in the game helps shoppers make fair offers when/if negotiations arise.

 How to Find the Hyundai Invoice Price